MichaelKreil/openbots/docs/index.md

 # Counter-research

+[Adrian Rauchfleisch](https://twitter.com/OuzhouAdi) and [Jonas Kaiser](https://twitter.com/JonasKaiser) from Harvard University had a deeper look into ["The False Positive Problem of Automatic Bot Detection in Social Science Research"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3565233).
+They concluded: "This has immediate consequences for academic research as most studies using the tool [Botometer] will unknowingly count a high number of human users as bots and vice versa."

-A research paper dismissing the social bots theory is currently being written by an academic research team and will be linked here as soon as it is public.
-You can also read the article I wrote on the topic with Florian Gallwitz of the University of Nuremberg in the German newspaper Tagesspiegel: [The "Social Bot" Fairy Tale](https://background.tagesspiegel.de/digitalisierung/the-social-bot-fairy-tale)
+You can also read an article I wrote with Prof. Florian Gallwitz of the University of Nuremberg in the German newspaper Tagesspiegel: [The "Social Bot" Fairy Tale](https://background.tagesspiegel.de/digitalisierung/the-social-bot-fairy-tale)

-I am looking for other research on the topic: Please [get in touch with me](mailto:github@michael-kreil.de) if you know other examples!
+I am looking for other research on this topic: Please [get in touch with me](mailto:bots@michael-kreil.de) if you know other papers.

 # Legislative Initiatives